-- How others perceive each other's efforts
+- Perception of each other's efforts

-- How employees identify with the company
+- Employees identification with the company

 "There is a strong link between happy employees and happy customers, and another one between happy customers and profit." - Bernard Marr

-Be SMART about your objectives and KPIs
+Be SMART About Your Objectives and KPIs

 - Is the objective specific enough?

-- Can I measure the progress to the objective?
+- Is progress to the objective measurable?

-- Am I being realistic while setting goals?
+- Am I realistic while setting goals?

 - Is the objective relevant to our organization?

-- Is there a well defined time frame for the goal accomplishment?
+- Is there a well-defined time frame for the goal accomplishment?

 If your objectives are SMART, it is time to define the KPI by answering a different set of questions.

-- What is your desired outcome? eg. We want to improve our team efficiency by 20%.
+- What is your desired outcome?
+E.g. We want to improve our team efficiency by 20%.

-- How will you know you’ve achieved your outcome? eg. Four major projects will be completed between January and October.
+- How will you know you’ve achieved your outcome?
+E.g. Four major projects will be completed between January and October.

-- How often will you review progress towards the outcome? eg. We will review our progress monthly.
+- How often will you review progress towards the outcome?
+E.g. We will review our progress monthly.

-Measuring KPIs of team effectiveness
+Measuring KPIs of Team Effectiveness